asgardphp/docs/quickstart.md

 Everything can be modified directly in app/Catalog/Controllers/ProductController.php and app/Catalog/html/.

 ###Debugging under Asgard
-As you already have made modifications to the code, you might have already come accross the debugging screen.
+As you already have made modifications to the code, you might have already come across the debugging screen.
 If not, add some invalid code to app/Catalog/html/index.php and see what happens when you refresh your products page.

-Besides the error message, you get the full backtrace with the code extracts and arguments.
-If you take the time to configure your system to open links with your favorite editor, you can access the problematic line of code in a single click.
+Besides the error message, you get the full backtrace with the code excerpts and arguments.
+To access specific files and lines of code in a single click, open config/config.yml and replace the "debug_url" value.
+You will also have to register the protocol handler ([how to on windows](http://msdn.microsoft.com/en-us/library/ie/aa767914(v=vs.85).aspx)).

 <a name="search"></a>
 ##Search form